mac-comp240/activities_operators_order/README.md

 - Read the code in `bytes.c` and its library, `show-bytes.c`.
-- Add an entry to the Makefil to compile this program (model it on the `bit_logical` entry)
+- Add an entry to the Makefile to compile this program (model it on the `bit_logical` entry)
 - Run the program, and compare its outputs to the code.
     - Answer this questions either here or in the Google Doc: Is this computer big-endian or little-endian?
     - What do you learn about `float` and pointer types from the output?
 - The `show_twos_comp` function displays a `short` value and its negative; work out what the negative of the given value is, and double-check that the output is correct
 - Examine the string outputs more closely
     - Open this [Manual page for ascii characters.](http://man7.org/linux/man-pages/man7/ascii.7.html) Make sure that your browser window is wide enough to display the acsii table nicely.
 This is from a typical linux manual page, or 'man page' for short.
 You can use this to see all of the ascii character codes used in strings.

+### An aside about man pages

 The command `man` is short for manual.
 It is used to provide more information for various commands and other information in unix.
 You can try other commands